rsms/inter/CONTRIBUTING.md

 make -j build/hinted/Bold.ttf # Bold TTF with autohints
 ```

-All resulting font files are written to the `build` directory with `InterUI-` as the filename prefix.
+All resulting font files are written to the `build` directory with `Inter-` as the filename prefix.
 The `Makefile` file contains information about more possibilities of `make`.

 [**The interactive Lab**](#interactive-lab) is a great tool for quickly exploring your font files.
 It's a web-based tool which you start in a terminal by running: